Cheetos/GCData_Project/CodeBook.md

 testData.Y (data.frame): Test labels

-trainData.subject/testData.subject (data.frame): Subject who performed the activity [1 - 30]
+trainData.subject/testData.subject (data.frame): Subject who performed the activity.
+It´s range is from 1 to 30

 completeData.X (data.frame): Merge of training and test sets